Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-to-gateway-migration.md

   Which ingress annotations are migrated to Gateway API features?
 ---

-As the name states, the {{site.kic_product_name}} was born as an ingress controller.
+As the name states, the {{site.kic_product_name}} is an ingress controller.
-Starting from the early stage of the Gateway API development, the {{site.kic_product_name}}
+Right from the early stage of the Gateway API development, the {{site.kic_product_name}}
-began supporting the Gateway API as well, as an alternative to the ingress resources.
+supports the Gateway API as well, as an alternative to the ingress resources.
 Since the Gateway API graduation, happened in late 2023, the {{site.kic_product_name}}
 promoted the Gateway API as the preferred way of configuring the {{site.base_gateway}}
 in Kubernetes.